rambo/QaikuBackup/README.md

 ## Python versions

-I have been developing this on OSX with Python2.7 from [Homebrew][hb], it probably works on slightly older versions and might event work on Windows (but I give no guarantees, at least I try to use proper cross-platform path handling etc)
+I have been developing this on OSX with Python2.7 from [Homebrew][hb], it probably works on slightly older versions and might even work on Windows (but I give no guarantees, at least I try to use proper cross-platform path handling etc)

 [hb]: http://mxcl.github.com/homebrew/